 Recommended Reason: This scooter was created with dependability and longevity in mind, and it's ideal for anyone searching for a straightforward commuter that gets the job done.
 It boasts a peak speed of 25 mph, making it ideal for city commuting, and an acceleration trajectory that is twice as fast as other alternatives, allowing riders to go from 0 to 15 mph in under 4.7 seconds.

-Is 15 mph Fast for An Electric Scooter?
+2. Is 15 mph Fast for an Electric Scooter?

-Electric scooters, or e-scooters, have a top speed of roughly 15 mph.
-Many riders are content not to go any quicker than this on the road, but e-scooters can go considerably faster.
-The Raine One, for instance, has a peak speed of 31 mph, which is twice the average speed.
-15 mph is not too fast and ideal for any modern electric scooter.
+Most shared electric scooters have a top speed of roughly 15 mph.
+Many riders are prefer to ride quicker than this speed on the road.
+So 15 mph is not too fast and is ideal for any modern electric scooter.

 Yes.
 There are electric scooters that can go faster than 70 mph.
 For instance, the Dualtron X 2 e-scooter can easily hit the 70 mph mark and even go faster if the rider weighs less.

 The average price of an electric scooter is roughly $300.
-However, some of the higher-end e-scooters for adult users cost well over $600 and have a 3.5-hour battery charge period and a top speed of 15 mph.
+However, some of the higher-end scooters for adult users cost well over $600.